Overview

 Absolute Systems (MA)

-- Single and multi-head solutions
+- Single- and multi-head solutions

 - Modular measuring head

-- Axial or radial mounting options
+- Axial or radial mounting

 Function: Incremental vs. Absolute Systems